What do expats in Bermuda appreciate most about the local culture?

 We asked expats and digital nomads what they appreciate the most about the local culture in Bermuda.
 They wrote...

 "Expats in Bermuda appreciate the friendly and welcoming nature of the local people.
 They also enjoy the laid-back atmosphere and the relaxed pace of life.
 The stunning natural beauty of the island is another draw for expats, with its white sand beaches, crystal clear waters, and lush green hills.
 The vibrant culture of Bermuda, with its unique blend of British and Caribbean influences, is also a major attraction.
-Expats also appreciate the excellent healthcare system and the high standard of living in Bermuda," said another expat in Bermuda.
+Expats also appreciate the excellent healthcare system and the high standard of living in Bermuda," remarked another expat who made the move to Bermuda.

 Other Questions:

-- What do I need to know before retiring in Bermuda?
+- What should I pack when moving to Bermuda?

 - What is life like in Bermuda?